haicheviet/personal-space/site/content/posts/tech-2022-recap/index.en.md

 ---

-New year new me right, just stole the idea from [famous youtuber](https://www.youtube.com/watch?v=dCCaYEG5KeA) for this section.
+New year new me right, after a year of upheaval, I take some moment to look back the journey of 2022.
 This year I want to recap what I learn, and my current thought about it.
 Furthermore, planning hype tech for next year and we will see if can I learn and try it in 2023.
 Keeping a journal of what you learn is one of the biggest proofs to compare yourself to who you were last year.
 <!--more-->

 ## Tech I learned in 2022